pp-beb/MusicPlayer/readme.md

 ## Usage
-1. Just normal cloning
+1. Just normal cloning .
-2. Open the folder
+2. Open the folder.
 3. Checkout the player on index.html

 ## Screenshot